-The report was officialy launched at the Social Determinants of Health Alliance (SDOHA) Anti-Poverty Week Oration on October 14.
-Society CEO, Dr John Falzon deliveried the SDOHA Anti-Poverty Week Oration and launched the report.
+The report was officially launched at the Social Determinants of Health Alliance (SDOHA) Anti-Poverty Week Oration on October 14.
+Society CEO, Dr John Falzon delivered the SDOHA Anti-Poverty Week Oration and launched the report.

 The “Sick with worry” report is the result of over 70 interviews our members conducted with the people the St Vincent de Paul Society assists across Australia to find out their most pressing concerns.
 Names have been changed to protect people’s privacy.
 The report includes 14 recommendations to government on issues of housing, health and job creation.